nosarthur/nosarthur.github.io/_posts/2016-10-16-job-transition.md

 In my experience, committing to a change is much easier than initializing the change.
 For good biological reasons the mind seeks for consistency and fears for change.
-In my case, making up the mind to quit postdoc is the hard part whereas looking for jobs is actually quite fun.
+In my case, making up the mind to quit postdoc is painful whereas looking for jobs is actually quite fun.

 If you are debating between options, it may help to reflect on the question of "who am I".
-It's usually not fun to copy someone else's life and a lot of fun to find your own answer.
+It's not fun to copy someone else's life and a lot of fun to find your own answer.
 Meanwhile it may help to complete some physical challenges to gain extra mental strength.
 For example, run a [marathon](https://en.wikipedia.org/wiki/Marathon)